 When is the best time to buy solar panels?

-If you’re lucky enough to live in an area where you’re eligible to receive a government rebate, this may be enough to sway your solar decision.
+If you’re lucky enough to live in an area where you’re eligible to receive a government rebate on solar, this may be enough to sway your purchase decision.
 But if a rebate isn’t on the cards, you should consider other factors like whether a local solar supplier is having a sale, or your energy provider is offering higher than average feed-in tariffs.

 Solar Plans & Prices